uoftgasa/uoftgasa.github.io/markdown/index.md

 			- Served by the [Line 2](https://www.ttc.ca/Subway/Bloor_Danforth.jsp) Subway
 		- Car: 20-30 minutes
 	- Types of housing: mostly houses, some apartments
-	- Perks:
+	- Features:
+		- Proximity to Line 2
-		- Proximity to
+		- Proximity to parks
+		- Excellent restaurants
-	- Drawbacks:
+		-
 - Chinatown and Kensington Market
 - Bay Street Corridor
 - The Annex